IRAN Tour Packages

-Golestan palace involves many buildings that even some of them have been destroyed, like “Takyye Dolat” located in south west of Golestan palace which was a place for miracle-play during Qajar dynasty.
+Golestan palace involves many buildings that even some of them were destroyed such as “Takyye Dolat”.
+A beautiful hall located in south west of Golestan palace which was a place for miracle-play during Qajar dynasty.

-Among the buildings that are left in this magnificent complex we can mention: Edifice of the Sun (Shams ol Emareh), Marble Throne (Takht e Marmar), Diamond Hall (Talar e Almas), Mirror Hall (Talar e Aineh), Museum Hall, Karim Khani Nook (Khalvat e Karim Khani), Building of Windcatchers (Emarat e Badgir).
+Among the buildings we see in this magnificent complex we can mention: Edifice of the Sun (Shams ol Emareh), Marble Throne (Takht e Marmar), Diamond Hall (Talar e Almas), Mirror Hall (Talar e Aineh), Museum Hall, Karim Khani Nook (Khalvat e Karim Khani), Building of Windcatchers (Emarat e Badgir).

 A well-known building located in eastern part of Golestan palace.
-It was built in 5 floors with 35 meters height with a taste of western architecture. when Naser al-Din Shah Qajar saw buildings like Ali Qapu and other places in foreign countries, decided to build Shams ol Emareh which was the tallest building in Tehran and also the first building which steel structures were used in it.
+Edfice of the Sun was originally 5 floors with 35 meters height with a taste of western architecture.
+When Naser al-Din Shah Qajar saw buildings in foreign countries, decided to build Shams ol Emareh, the tallest building in Tehran and also the first building built using steel structures in it.

-The Clock used in the building was a gift from queen Victoria, it’s bell didn’t work for about 100 years, when finally during the renovating in 2013, it was repaired and broke this long silence.
+The Clock used in the building was a gift from queen Victoria.
+The bell of it didn’t work for about 100 years; but finally during the renovating in 2013, they repaired it and broke this long silence.

 Mirror hall, located in the western part of Golestan palace, built and embellished by Sani ol Molk.
-It took eight years to complete this magnificent building which is more often known by the painting, painted by Iranian great artist, Kamal ol Molk.
+It took eight years to complete this magnificent building that people more often know it by the painting, painted by Iranian great artist, Kamal ol Molk.

-It is used as museum these days and most of Kamal ol Molk’s paintings and many other precious traces are kept here.
+It is used as museum these days; and most of Kamal ol Molk’s paintings and many other precious traces are kept in this hall.

-The hall was used for official formalities during Pahlavi dynasty and both Mohammadreza Pahlavi and Farah Pahlavi were crowned here.
+They used the hall for official formalities during Pahlavi dynasty; and both Mohammadreza Pahlavi and Farah Pahlavi were crowned here.

-It’s said that this part of the complex was Naser al-Din Shah’s favourite and he used to rest and smoke hookah here, maybe that’s the reason of putting his tombstone there after Iran’s 1979 revolution.
+They say that this part of the complex was Naser al-Din Shah’s favorite place.
+He used to rest and smoke hookah here; and maybe that’s the reason of putting his tombstone there after Iran’s 1979 revolution.

-The second thing that attract our attention is Fath-Ali Shah’s throne which was moved during the renovation of the palace in Pahlavi dynasty from it’s original place.
+The second thing that attract our attention is Fath-Ali Shah’s throne.
+They moved it during the renovation of the palace in Pahlavi dynasty from it’s original place.

-The building was renovated by the order of naser al- Din Shah.
-The building was with a cross plan and the towers of the wind catcher are the only one’s embellished by sudoriferous.
+They renovated the building by the order of naser al- Din Shah.
+They builtd Emarat e Badgir with a cross plan; and the towers of the wind catcher are the only one’s embellished by sudoriferous.

-Cabinet meetings were often held here.
-It is a room under the building which was used during Summer and the subterranean canal’s water cooled the room’s temperature.
+Qajar cabinet meetings were often held here.
+And also it is a room under the building that was used during Summer.
+Actually the subterranean canal’s water cooled the room’s temperature.